Peugeot 2008 Review & Prices

 On the motorway

-The 2008’s impressive performance continues on the motorway.
-It’s quiet and relaxing, and actually quite enjoyable to go on a long-distance run with.
-The little 1.2 engine also has plenty of punch, so it actually does surprisingly well when it comes to overtaking.
-The only complaint – and we're being picky – is that there's some wind noise from the mirrors at higher speeds.
+The 2008 is fairly quiet and relaxing on the motorway, and actually quite enjoyable to go on a long-distance run with.
+The little 1.2-litre engine also has plenty of punch, so it actually does surprisingly well when it comes to overtaking.
+There's some wind noise from the mirrors at higher speeds, but otherwise it’s well insulated.

 On a twisty road

 Really, the 2008 does exactly what you need a car such as this to do.
-Be relaxing and comfortable for daily duties.
-But if you really want a tall-ish small SUV that’s properly fun to drive, you should probably be looking at the Ford Puma.
+It’s relaxing and comfortable enough for daily duties, but if you really want a tall-ish small SUV that’s properly fun to drive, you should probably be looking at the Ford Puma.

 Space and practicality